Humble Costa Rica exceed all expectations

 Campbell has been admirably supported by captain Bryan Ruiz and Christian Bolanos in the attacking midfield roles.
 The latter's pin-point free kicks and corners have been a feature of Costa Rica's World Cup.

-But it is in defence that Pinto's side have really shone.
+But it is in defense that Pinto's side have really shone.
 In five matches in Brazil they conceded just two goals in open play and one of them was from a penalty.

 Keylor Navas confirmed his reputation as one of the world's best goalkeepers while defenders Giancarlo Gonzalez, Michael Umana and Cristian Gamboa showed themselves equal to the threat of Italy's Mario Balotelli, Uruguay's Edinson Cavani, England's Wayne Rooney and the Dutchmen Van Persie and Robben.